Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Methodology

-\end{small}which can regularize the optimization of the $\mathcal{U}$ part since the model is easily affected by the noisy samples.
-With the guidelines of $\mathcal{X}$, the model is able to select the clean set of $\mathcal{U}$ based on a small-loss strategy.
-It suggests that the samples with small classification loss tend to be clean to update the model.
-In addition, we reduce the selection rate of small-loss samples as the training goes on, since the \emph{memorization effect} reveals that models tend to learn easy (clean) samples before overfitting hard (noisy) samples~\cite{memorization}.
+It can regularize the optimization of the unlabeled source part.
+With the guidance of $\mathcal{X}$, the model is able to select the clean set of $\mathcal{U}$ based on a small-loss strategy.
+It suggests that the samples with small classification loss tend to be clean and then can be used to update the model.
+In addition, we reduce the selection rate of small-loss samples as the training goes on, since the \emph{memorization effect} reveals that models tend to learn easy (clean) samples before over-fitting to hard (noisy) samples~\cite{memorization}.
+Based on this sampling strategy, we can obtain two distinct clean sets, namely $\widehat{\mathcal{U}}_1$ and $\widehat{\mathcal{U}}_2$ ($\widehat{\mathcal{U}}_1, \widehat{\mathcal{U}}_2 \subseteq \mathcal{U}$), selected by the subnetworks $\theta_1$ and $\theta_2$, respectively.
+The two clean sets are swapped to update subnetworks, so that the classification loss of the unlabeled source part is defined as: